Computer Hope

 /f Specifies that process(es) be forcefully terminated.
 This parameter is ignored for remote processes; all remote processes are forcefully terminated.

-/t Specifies to terminate all child processes along with the parent process, commonly known as a tree kill.
+/t Specifies to terminate all child processes and the parent process, commonly known as a tree kill.

 taskkill /f /im notepad.exe